British Columbia Electric Railway: Westminster and Vancouver Tramway Company (1890 - 1894)

 The company suffered several blows during its operation.
 A smallpox epidemic arrived in Vancouver in 1892 which led to a steep drop-off in passengers.
-A recession 1894, triggered by the Panic of 1893, stagnated settlement along the route, so the number of passengers the company hoped to draw ultimately did not arrive.
-Also in 1894, Car 15 derailed en-route to Vancouver, no casualties were suffered.
+A recession in 1894, triggered by the Panic of 1893, stagnated settlement along the route, so the number of passengers the company hoped to draw ultimately did not arrive.
+Also in 1894, Car 15 derailed en route to Vancouver, no casualties were suffered.
+Major flooding of the Fraser River hit New Westminster in 1894, causing the interurban line to have its timetable changed to avoid the shorter route that was underwater in New West.
 Lightning also struck the power plant, damaging a dynamo.
 Due to bad finances, the company could not afford to repair it, nor could they afford to pay interest on company bonds.
-The Bank of British Columbia refused to cover their payments, forcing them into receivership.
+The Bank of British Columbia refused to cover their payments, forcing them into receivership on August 10, 1894.
 In 1895, Frank S. Barnard bought the company's assets on behalf of Consolidated Railway and Light Company for $280,000.